bjyurkovich/ieee-conference-web-template/README.md

 require 'header-left-bar.php'; //THIS MUST BE INCLUDED FOR EACH PAGE ?>
 ```
 The header information sets the page title (in this example, "welcome").
-The page title is what is displayed on the title of each page.
+The page title is what is displayed on the main title bar of each content page.
 The `header-left-bar.php` file contains the PHP/HTML code to generate the header and left navigation bar.

 > The `$pageTitle` variable must be set before the `require 'header-left-bar.php';` line is specified.